GarvitSingh05/GarvitSingh05/README.md

 • Proficient in Linux and comfortable working with most Linux commands.

-• Experienced in GitHub for version control.
+• Experienced in Git & GitHub for version control.

 • Well-versed in Computer Networking Fundamentals.